 The natural ventilation system incorporated in the main halls was modeled during the building's design in order to confirm its ability to provide adequate ventilation.
-When this system is in operation, airflow and building pressure are automatically recorded by the building automation system.
-Additional mobile carbon dioxide monitors, which can be placed directly in the breathing zone and moved to accommodate each event layout, are added whenever the natural ventilation system is active.
-If any contaminants ever exceed recommended maximum acceptable levels, all settings are automatically overridden and 100% outside air is brought into the room until indoor air quality is restored.
+When this system is in operation, airflow and building pressure are automatically recorded by the BAS.
+Additional mobile carbon dioxide monitors, which can be placed directly in the breathing zone and moved to accommodate each event layout, are added prior to use of the natural ventilation system.